Your Basket

 Fear not!
 This issue can be easily avoided by staying away from short burn times.
 The first burn in particular is critical: burning your candle for two to three hours on its initial run allows the wax to melt all the way out to the edges of its container.
 This will ensure that when your wax cools, the surface of the candle will remain even.
 Wax also has a “memory,” meaning it tends to follow the path of its last point of melting and cooling.
 Thus, burning a candle until the wax melts to its edges helps keep a consistent burn throughout the life of the candle.

-Another reason why the melt pool might not reach the edges of the container despite burning for hours is that the wick might be too small (which, unfortunately, you can't do much about).
-An attempted fix for tunneling is to remove some of the soft wax surrounding the wick to give the wick a better chance to melt the candle fully to its edges.
+Another reason why the melt pool might not reach the edges of the container despite burning for hours is that the wick might be too small.
+Temporarily holding off on trimming your wick will allow the flame to grow and improve its chances of melting the wax to the edge of the glass.
+If your candle is severely tunneled, you may want to remove some of the soft wax surrounding the wick to give it a better chance of recovery.

 My candle is sweating